Azure/azure-sdk-for-java/sdk/monitor/azure-monitor-query/LargeLogQuery.md

 ### Defining the Query-BatchQuery conversion Functions

-This sample provids two functions to convert a `LogsQuery` into a `LogsBatchQuery`.
+This sample provides two functions to convert a `LogsQuery` into a `LogsBatchQuery`.
 One function splits the query into multiple smaller queries based upon the approximate* maximum amount of rows to be present in each query.
 The other function splits the query into multiple smaller queries based upon the approximate* maximum size of the data in bytes to be present in each query.